kapicorp/kapitan/README.md

 4) ***Secrets***: We manage most of our secrets with kapitan using the GPG, Google Cloud KMS and AWS KMS integrations.
 Keys can be setup per class, per target or shared so you can easily and flexibly manage access per environment.
 They can also be dynamically generated on compilation, if you don't feel like generating random passwords or RSA private keys, and they can be referenced in the inventory like any other variables.
 We have plans to support other providers such as Vault, in addition to GPG, Google Cloud KMS and AWS KMS.

 5) ***Canned scripts***: We treat scripts as text templates, so that we can craft pre-canned scripts for the specific target we are working on.
-This can be used for instance to define scripts that setup clusters, contexts or allow to run kubectl with all the correct settings.
+This can be used for instance to define scripts that setup clusters, contexts or allow running kubectl with all the correct settings.
 Most other solutions require you to define contexts and call kubectl with the correct settings.
 We take care of that for you.
 Less ambiguity, less mistakes.

 6) ***Documentation***: We also use templates to create documentation for the targets we deploy.
 Documentation lived alongside everything else and it is treated as a first class citizen.
 We feel most other solutions are pushing the limits of their capacity in order to provide for the above problems.